govert/VibeServing/docs/vibestudio_design.md

 ## Interaction flow

-Restarting the server from the Prompt panel begins a fresh conversation with the LLM.
-The text entered by the developer is combined with hidden instructions telling the model to behave as a VibeServer.
+Restarting the server from the Prompt panels begins a fresh conversation with the LLM.
+The **Service Prompt** entered by the developer is combined with the persistent **Meta Prompt** (loaded from `vibestudio/meta_prompt.txt`) and hidden instructions telling the model to behave as a VibeServer.
 These meta messages are surrounded by triple braces on their own lines, for example `{{{ system prompt }}}`, to clearly separate them from ordinary HTTP content.
 VibeStudio then sends an HTTP `GET /` request over that conversation and shows the raw request in the Traffic panel.
 The model replies with an HTTP response, which is logged and rendered in the Browser panel.
 All subsequent user actions are proxied as HTTP requests